Highgate Literary and Scientific Institution: Buildings

 In 1879, forty years after its founding, the Institution embarked on its most ambitious scheme of improvement, designed by the local architect Rawlinson Parkinson.
 The former Lecture Hall became the Library; the former Library was panelled becoming a reading room; the South Grove frontage was refaced and an entrance porch and lobby were constructed (these were restored in 1988); and the living accommodation was modernised.
 The following year the open courtyard at the rear was enclosed and roofed becoming the new Lecture Hall, opened by Baroness Burdett-Coutts in March 1880, now called the Victoria Hall.
-In 2006 the first floor living accommodation was converted into two classrooms and a study/meeting room (The Coleridge Room) and further adapted in 2025 to create another meeting room (the Gollancz Room).
+In 2006 the first floor living accommodation was converted into two classrooms (the Gosling and Linden Rooms) and a study/meeting room (The Coleridge Room).
+A generous legacy from the estate of Livia Gollancz enabled the entire first floor to be extensively renovated in 2025 and an additional meeting room (the Gollancz Room) was created.

 The freehold of 11 South Grove was acquired from the Hawkins family in 1932 for £1700 and four years later the Institution bought Church House, 10a and a shop and garage at the back of No. 11 for £2019.
 Church House was sold in 1957 for £4600 and part of the funds were used to build six lock-up garages on the site of the shop and yard which together with the Institution Cottage and 10a South Grove, have provided a valuable source of rental income for the Institution ever since.
 10a South Grove dates from 1848 and in 1919 it became a club for domestic servants, was then briefly used as a studio by Margaret Thomas, R.A. and in 1966 it was leased to the newly-formed Highgate Society.